DaliangNing/iCAMP1/Examples/SimpleOTU/ReadMe.md

 2.2- Install iCAMP.

-- iCAMP versions <=1.3.4 are available from CRAN, which can be installed directly in R with following code.
+- iCAMP versions <=1.5.12 are available from CRAN, which can be installed directly in R with the following code.
 ```
 install.packages("iCAMP")
 ```